zxh298/Trigger/README.md

 As it doesnt require any third-party libraries, so just download and copy all java files into your IDE and compile (with at least Java version 7).
 The entrance is called "MainClass.java".

-The results are shown as below:
+The results are shown as below (triggers with no disconnected nodes):

      variable number      structures number                   structure number                 number of triggers (without disconnected variables)    (with disconnected variables)